google/compare-codecs/website/contributing/index.md

 The steps for running a comparision yourself are:

   * Clone this site using git, onto a system running Linux.
-The setup has been tested using Ubuntu 12.04; other Linux distributions might work.Contributions to make it work on other systems are welcome!
+The setup has been tested using Ubuntu 12.04; other Linux distributions might work.
+    Contributions to make it work on other systems are welcome!

-  * Go to the `build` directory and run the `install_prerequisites.sh` script.
+  * Go to the main directory and run the `install_prerequisites.sh` script.
+    Run the `FIXME` script to install your test video clips.

+  * Source the `init.sh` file.
+This sets your path and environment variables correctly.

-  * Go to the `FIXME` directory, select your codecs from the list of codecs given by `list_codecs`, and run `FIXME`.
-This can take quite a while.
+  * Select your codecs from the list of codecs given by `list_codecs`, and run `compare_codecs --score <codec1> <codec2>`.
+    This can take quite a while, and produce quite a bit of output.
+Run it again to view the results in text format.

   * At the end of the run, the name of an HTML file is printed.
 Open this file in the browser of your choice.